gcpantazis/generator-hero/README.md

 # generator-hero

-This generator is meant to be a starting point for constructing your project's own generators, and covers technical issues like Jade helper methods for wiring complex systems, data insertion (see `module` or `component` index files), and FE unit test integration.
+This generator isn't necessarily meant to be *used* so much as it's meant to prove out various concepts that we'd want to splice into our own project-specific generators.
+It covers technical issues like Jade helper methods for wiring complex systems, data insertion (see `module` or `component` index files), and FE unit test integration.

 I have it set to generate both **qUnit** and **Mocha** specs, for the sake of test-driving.